prataprc/rdms/docs/snapshots.md

     Dz won't have deltas if configured in non-delta mode.
 But all other disk snapshot shall have deltas.

-    Memory snapshots shall always be persisted shall always be persisted to first disk snapshot.
+    Memory snapshots shall be persisted to the last, and only, disk snapshot.

 Any of the above configuration can be in delta mode or non-delta mode.
 In the former case, older values are preserved a deltas (also called diff).